strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 > 	  value: label1=value1,label2=value2
 > ```

-Using this selector you can set a label, `Strimzi-043` for example, in a cluster scoped Strimzi Deployment and then tag all the Kafka CRs (and other operands) with this label and that Strimzi deployment will manage them and only them.
+Using this selector you can set a label, `strimzi-0-43-0` for example, in an all-namespaces scoped Strimzi Deployment and then tag all the Kafka CRs (and other operands) with this label and that Strimzi deployment will manage them and only them.
 Any operand CRs without the label will be ignored.

-You could then deploy _another_ cluster-scoped Strimzi operator with a different custom resource selector, `Strimzi-043-b` for example, and tag a different set of Operand CRs with that label.
+You could then deploy _another_ cluster-scoped Strimzi operator with a different custom resource selector, `strimzi-0-43-0-b` for example, and tag a different set of Operand CRs with that label.
 The two Strimzi deployments would coexist happily (provided you have setup independent RBAC -- more on this later), managing completely separate sets of CRs.

 This features allows us to create a more robust upgrade process for the Strimzi Operator and its operands.

-## Resource Selector based upgrade
+### Resource Selector based upgrade

-Using the Custom Resource Selector (CRS) allows us to have fine grained control over which operands are upgraded to new Strimzi versions and when.
+Using the Custom Resource Selector allows us to have fine grained control over which operands are upgraded to new Strimzi versions and when.
 However, in order to use this process we need to deploy multiple versions of Strimzi concurrently.
+That requires us to consider several key aspects of the Strimzi installation resources:

-### Concurrent Strimzi Deployments
+#### Concurrent Strimzi Deployments

+##### Custom Resource Definitions

+The first major consideration when designing a deployment strategy for multiple Strimzi versions is the [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs).
+As discussed above, these are backwards compatible between Strimzi versions but not forwards compatible.
+Older Strimzi operands can use newer CRDs but not the other way around.
+This means that, for concurrent Strimzi deployments, we need to make sure that only the most recent version of the CRDs is installed in the Kubernetes cluster.
+We will cover how to separate out the CRDs from the installation files in the sections below.
+However, first we need to cover some important considerations regarding the CRDs and multiple Strimzi versions.

+###### Supported concurrent versions

+As with any other Kubernetes resource the CRDs have an API version.
+[Currently](https://github.com/strimzi/strimzi-kafka-operator/blob/ac5f9b48db851737aba12abebee4000295d2ec1c/install/cluster-operator/040-Crd-kafka.yaml#L23) this is `v1beta2`.
+Theoretically, Strimzi operands that share this API version can coexist and you _could_ run multiple versions concurrently on the same Kubernetes cluster (0.43.
+0.44 ad 0.45 for example).
+However, the only guaranteed and tested configuration is two adjacent Strimzi versions.
+This has to be supported to allow the upgrade of a single Strimzi instance and so is tested as part of a Strimzi release.
+If you install more than 2 adjacent Strimzi versions you are running the risk of newer CRDs causing issues for older operands.
+For example operands being managed by Strimzi 0.43 when the 0.45 CRDs are installed in the cluster.
+This is an untested configuration and so you may encounter issues.
+Therefore, it is strongly recommended that you only run two adjacent Strimzi versions using a system like the one proposed in this post.

+###### CRD API version upgrades

+The next consideration is when the CRD API version is upgraded.
+For example when Strimzi eventually upgrades from `v1beta2` to `v1` CRDs.
+When this occurs you will need to first make sure **all** operands are updated to the latest Strimzi version running the old CRD API version (e.g. `v1beta1`).
+You will need to do this **before** you install the CRDs for the new Strimzi version which uses the new CRD API version (e.g. `v1`)
+You would then follow any specific upgrade instructions and move each operand onto the new Strimzi version and CRD API version.

+Using the last CRD API version upgrade as an example, we can illustrate the process.
+Strimzi 0.22 used `v1beta1` and Strimzi 0.23 used `v1beta2` CRDs.
+If we were running a setup with Strimzi 0.21 and 0.22 installed concurrently, to move to 0.23 we would need to:
+- First move **all** Kafka clusters, Kafka Connect deployments and other operands to be run by the Strimzi 0.22 Operator.
+- Then remove Strimzi 0.21 and only then add Strimzi 0.23 and its CRDs.
+This step is important as 0.21 based operands **cannot** run with 0.23 CRDs.
+- Finally move every operand across to the 0.23 Operator and perform the specific [CRD upgrade instructions](https://strimzi.io/docs/operators/0.23.0/deploying#assembly-upgrade-resources-str).
+- Remove the 0.22 Operator.

+##### Strimzi install resources

+With the above considerations around CRDs in mind, lets move on to how to handle the rest of the Strimzi installation resources when installing multiple concurrent Strimzi versions.

 The standard Strimzi deployment includes service accounts and RBAC resources (`Role`s, `ClusterRole`s and their associated bindings) needed for Strimzi to do its job.
 By default these are all named `strimzi-cluster-operator` or similar.
 If we try and deploy multiple operator instances in the same namespace, or over multiple namespaces but needing to share `ClusterRole`s and bindings, things will get messy.
 Also, different Strimzi versions may need different permissions and so we need to make sure independent copies of these RBAC resources are deployed for each Strimzi version.

-#### Deploying Strimzi with Kustomize
+##### Deploying Strimzi with Kustomize

-There are many ways to template Kubernetes deployments, Helm is a common option and for Operators OLM is often used.
+There are many ways to template Kubernetes deployments, Helm is a common option and for Operators, OLM is often used.
 For this example however, we will use the one built into `kubectl`: [kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).
 This gives us a way to take a base set of resources, in this case the Strimzi installation resources, and alter them using patches defined in a `kustomization.yaml` file.